Hasnain-Bukhari/CPA/README.md

 ```

 ## How to Run
-	1. Clone the repository and navigate to the RoundRobinAPI folder.
+	1. Clone the repository and navigate to the `CPA-RoundRobin` folder.
 	2. Restore dependencies and build the project:

 dotnet restore